Wizcorp/phonegap-facebook-plugin/README.md

 ### iOS URL Whitelist

-The Facebook SDK will try to access various URLs, and their domains must be whitelisted in your config.xml under **access**.
+The Facebook SDK will try to access various URLs, and their domains must be whitelisted in your config.xml as an **access** entry.

 You can either add each subdomain separately: